zoebelle-pang/tp/docs/DeveloperGuide.md

        Expected: List of students whose payment status is not specified or not ready are returned.
 The status message displays the chosen payment status along with the number of students matching the payment status.

     1. Other incorrect payment commands to try: `payment pa/paying` (where "paying" or any other payment status other than "Paid" or "Not Paid" in case-insensitive format is considered invalid input).<br>
-       Expected: It will not categorize any students and display an error message in status message.
+       Expected: It will not categorize any students and list remain unchanged.
+It will also display an error message in status message.

 ### View calendar